bohrium/constitution/constitution.md

 The Weighted Voting Procedure is a simplified or "truncated" form of "quadratic voting".
-In certain extreme cases (if there is a large, fixed menu of bills and if each senator is substantively uncertain about the other senators' preferences, and if that uncertainty is constant with respect to both bills and senators and also statistically independent), quadratic voting maximizes utility while our truncated version doesn't.
+In certain extreme cases (if there is a large, fixed menu of bills and if each Senator is substantively uncertain about the other Senators' preferences, and if these uncertainties are uncorrelated and symmetric with respect to both bills and Senators), quadratic voting maximizes utility while our truncated version doesn't.
 But those extreme cases do not plausibly model the Senate.

-### Bonus application to budgeting
+### Bonus thought on budgeting

 Likewise, one decisive procedure for crafting a budget is to ask not *is this proposed budget acceptable?* but instead *is the current allocation for this budget item too low or too high?*.
-Here's a sketch of such a procedure (we focus on the House since that chamber constitutionally originates revenue bills and by convention originates appropriations bills):
+Here's a sketch of such a procedure (we focus on the House since that chamber originates revenue bills and by convention also appropriations bills):

     (sketch of) BINARY BUDGETING PROCEDURE

-        This procedure results in a budget, that is, a list of items to fund, each annotated with the dollar amount allotted and with rules for how the funding may be spent.
-It is intended to augment House Rules, not the US Constitution.
+        This procedure results in a budget, that is, a list of items to fund, each annotated with the dollar amount allotted and with rules for how the funds may be spent.
+I imagine it as augmenting House Rules, not the US Constitution.

     (A) The House decides on a coarse-grained menu of, say, 1000 items to fund.